 La Casa Encendida is above all a social and cultural center opened in 2002 offering courses, workshops, and events on a regular basis.
 But not just that, it’s also a library and one of the top cafes workspace in Madrid.
 With a big yet cozy café and stunning terrace for when the weather allows, La Casa Encendida will blow your mind if you’re looking for a place where you can not only work but also meet people and grow personally and professionally.
 This socially conscious center will leave you wanting more.

 Plaza de San Ildefonso, 9, 28004 Madrid (Metro: Line 3 – Callao//Line 1 – Tribunal)

 And last but not least, La Bicicleta.
 A concept café with unique character and killer personality.
 Built around the owners’ passion for cycling, Oh and coffee, and art, and creativity.
 Inspiration breathes through every pore of this creatively decorated café.
 And their incredibly friendly staff are always open for a chat.
-If I lived and freelanced in Madrid I’d probably could be found here every morning enjoying the most delicious cup of hot cocoa ever, editing away clients projects at one of their many window high tables.
-Either way, I’m not surprised La Bicicleta is quickly becoming a staple among creatives looking for cafés workspace in Madrid.
+If I lived and worked as a freelancer in Madrid I would probably be found here every morning enjoying the most delicious cup of hot cocoa ever, editing away clients projects at one of their many window high tables.
+Either way, I’m not surprised La Bicicleta is quickly becoming a staple among creatives looking for cafes workspace in Madrid to work from.

-And these are the top 5 cafés workspace in Madrid for creative travellers or freelancers.
+And these are the top 5 cafes workspace in Madrid for creative travelers and/or freelancers.
 I hope this list was useful, if so, please don’t forget to share it.
-In the meantime, I’ll keep researching, as I’m sure many more will open their doors soon.
-Keep an eye on this space for updater lists sooner rather than later.
-And please let me know down in the comments if there are any other cafés workspace I have missed and should be added to this list! 🙂
+In the meantime, I’ll keep researching, as I’m sure many more cafes workspace in Madrid will open their doors soon.
+Keep an eye on this space for updated lists sooner rather than later.
+And please let me know down in the comments if there are any other cafés workspace I have missed and should be added to this list!